eclipse-hono/hono/site/documentation/content/deployment/create-kubernetes-cluster.md

 kubectl apply -f managed-premium-retain.yaml
 ```

-Now wait until the Azure deployment is complete and then continue with the [Helm deployment](helm-based-deployment/) of Eclipse Hono™  itself.
+Now wait until the Azure deployment is complete and then continue with the [Helm deployment](helm-based-deployment/) of Hono itself.

 ### Monitoring